MyPlan is a career exploration tool that assists students in:

 Military Careers – Is a military career for you?
 The Federal Bureau of Labor Statistics offers extensive information on military careers, pay, responsibilities, and opportunities.

-If you're thinking about a career in Information Technology, ITCareerPaths is your place to look.
-Learn what kinds of tech careers are in demand, what those careers are like, and how to contact employers looking for individuals with your skill set.
+If you're thinking about a career in information technology, Computer and Information Technology Occupations is your place to look.
+Learn what kinds of tech careers are in demand, what those careers are like and how to contact employers looking for individuals with your skillset.